sanchezzfacu/sanchezzfacu/README.md

 # Hi, I am Facundo Sanchez 👋

 ## 🚀 About me
-I'm a frontend developer looking for my first IT experience and I feel prepared to achieve it.
+I'm a frontend developer searching for my first IT experience.
-Developing user interfaces is where I have found my passion and that's the reason why I'm currently developing my frontend skills.
+Developing user interfaces is where I have found my passion and that's the reason why I'm currently developing my frontend skills by learning new things.
-I'm very passionate about technology and knowledge, so I'm constantly learning new things not necessarily related to coding.
+I'm very passionate about technology and everything related to code.

 ## 🛠 Skills